Mining giant Glencore makes good on pledge with $1 billion buyback

-LONDON Commodities group Glencore (GLEN.L) became the first of the large miners to honor promises to return cash to shareholders, announcing a share buyback program of up to $1 billion as it reported forecast-beating first-half profit.
+LONDON Commodities group Glencore (GLEN.L) became the first of the large miners to honour promises to return cash to shareholders, announcing a share buyback programme of up to $1 billion (601 million pounds) as it reported forecast-beating first-half profit.

 Expectation of Glencore making good on its promise was heightened with this month's completion of the sale of Glencore's Peruvian copper project Las Bambas to a Chinese consortium for $6.5 billion after tax, either through a buyback or special dividend.